baggepinnen/SpectralDistances.jl/docs/src/distances.md

 **Note:** All distances return the distance raised to the power `p`, thus `RationalOptimalTransportDistance(p=2)(x1,x2) == W₂(x1,x2)^2` where `W₂` denotes the Wasserstein distance of order 2.

-Before we proceed, the following distances are available
+Before we proceed, we list a number of classes of distances that are available
 ```@index
 Pages = ["distances.md"]
 Order   = [:type]